ANXIETY OR OCD—OVERNIGHT

 Did You Know?

-Sudden-onset anxiety or obsessive behaviors may follow an infection—even when the infection itself seemed mild or went unnoticed.
+Sudden anxiety, obsessive behaviors, mood changes, or confusion may sometimes follow an infection—even when the infection itself seemed mild or initially went unrecognized.

 What Causes Sudden Psychiatric Symptoms?